sandor-ino/MARLIN-LABISTS-X1-SANDOR-MOD/README.md

 Press normally by next step 1 - 80 x 80, 2 - 80 x 20, 3 - 20 x 80, 4 - 20 x 20, 5 - 50 x 50
 Complete procedure with all axes in Home
-During procedure if you press long, you stop sequence, and axes go to home, use function only to rectify manual calibration to avoid of ruining bedome, use the function only to rectify manual calibration to avoid of ruining the bed
+During procedure if you press long, you stop sequence, and axes go to home, use function only to rectify manual calibration to avoid of ruining bed

 special function:
-During printing by pressing the + or - change the RGB LED effect There are 8 possibilities of choice including off, modifying the RGB.Lib library the desired effects are obtained
+During printing by pressing + or - change RGB LED effects There are 8 possibilities of choice including off, modifying RGB.Lib library desired effects are obtained

 ![alt text](https://github.com/sandor-ino/MARLIN-2.0.8-LABISTS-X1-SANDOR-MOD/blob/SANDOR-MOD-V2/PINOUT%20sandor%20mod%20v2.jpg)